 (4) Expectations for Probationary Tenure-Track Faculty.
 Faculty members and librarians who are affected by the MRE reorganization of units and programs during the tenure probationary period and are then assigned to an IUPUI campus unit, may choose to be reviewed for tenure and promotion under the criteria and standards of the original home unit at the time they were first appointed or under those of their new home unit.

 (5) Reassignment to New Academic Home.
-Faculty members and librarians (tenured and probationary tenure-track) whose academic home unit is merged, reduced, eliminated, renamed or in some other fundamental way reorganized may be reassigned to a new academic home based on the mutual fit of scholarly, scientific or artistic interests.
+Faculty members and librarians (tenured and probationary tenure-track) whose academic home unit is merged, reduced, eliminated, renamed or in some other fundamental way reorganized may be reassigned to a new academic home based on the mutual fit of scholarly, scientific, or artistic interests.
 Every effort shall be made to find a new home that is agreeable both to the affected faculty member and to faculty members in the receiving unit, with the understanding that in rare instances it may be impossible to find an arrangement that fully satisfies all parties.
 While their current tenure-home campus has the primary and ultimate responsibility for finding a position for such faculty, reassignment to another IU campus may be a mutually desirable solution, especially in cases where the program as an academic entity continues in existence, although terminated on a specific campus.
 Faculty members and librarians remain obligated to perform customary research/creative activity, teaching and service responsibilities throughout the period of reorganization.

 (6) Principles governing Reorganization.
 The following principles shall be honored in all MRE activities involving core schools of Indiana University: